RemiGSC/Mgf_FDC/README.md

 	- GFF3 were used with clinker to make the cartography of each insert sequence.
 Subsequent figure can be found in _output/figure_inserts.png_
 - Output gff files from PROKKA and BAKTA were used to retrieve gene sequences.
 	- The following script was used : _script/gene_retriever_from_gff.py_.
-	- It retrieve information from the gff files and use it to retrieve only gene sequences from the inserts.
+	- It retrieves information from the gff files and use it to retrieve only gene sequences from the inserts.
 	- Output fasta files can be found in _data/_.

 ## TAXONOMY
 - Inserts taxonomy was analyzed using BLASTN online and the Core nucleotide database (core_nt).
 	- db version :
-		- Title:Core nucleotide BLAST database
+		>Title:Core nucleotide BLAST database
-	 	- Description:The core nucleotide BLAST database consists of GenBank+EMBL+DDBJ+PDB+RefSeq sequences, but excludes EST, STS, GSS, WGS, TSA, patent sequences as well as phase 0, 1, and 2 HTGS sequences and most eukaryotic chromosome sequences.
+	 	>Description:The core nucleotide BLAST database consists of GenBank+EMBL+DDBJ+PDB+RefSeq sequences, but excludes EST, STS, GSS, WGS, TSA, patent sequences as well as phase 0, 1, and 2 HTGS sequences and most eukaryotic chromosome sequences.
- 		- The database is non-redundant.
+ 		>The database is non-redundant.
 Identical sequences have been merged into one entry, while preserving the accession, GI, title and taxonomy information for each entry.
-	 	- Molecule Type:mixed DNA
+	 	>Molecule Type:mixed DNA
-	 	- Update date:2025/04/28
+	 	>Update date:2025/04/28
-	 	- Number of sequences:114586527
+	 	>Number of sequences:114586527
-	- output text files are found in _output/inserts_blastn_taxo/_.
+	- Output text files are found in _output/inserts_blastn_taxo/_.

 ## DESCRIPTION